Take Care with Nasal Sprays

 years old.
 And some serious health problems have been linked to use of these medicines

 in children.
-For a stuffy nose, the AAP recommends the following:
+For a stuffy nose, the AAP advises the following:

 Use saline nose drops to thin nasal mucus.
 Ask your healthcare provider which ones to use.
 Never use nonprescription nose drops

 Use a suction bulb to clear your baby's nose.
 First squeeze the bulb, then gently put the rubber tip into one nostril and slowly